On this page

 1. Log in to Amplitude.

-3. Navigate to the Ingestion Debugger tab to access it.
+3. Navigate to the Ingestion Debugger tab.

 User lookup